 - We are launching a new funding programme to support up to 20 projects around the world that will swiftly initiate research in areas that can underpin bioelectronic medicines.
 We will be interested in projects that begin detailing how nerves in the body are related to particular diseases, understand the firing patterns of those nerves, and explore new technologies that will enable us to interface with multiple individual nerve fibres.
 This programme will be integrated by a small in-house research team.
 The team will also crowd-source ideas from the global scientific community to identify which specific disease with a major peripheral neural control component would be the best proof of principle for bioeletronic medicines.

-- We will be convening an international conference for the bioelectronic research community in December 2013, encouraging researchers to meet, build relationships and share early findings.
-Through this conference, the community can agree and define the largest single challenge currently facing our efforts to develop bioelectronic medicines.
-And as our third contribution to driving this field, we will offer a $1 million (US) prize for the solution to the challenge identified by the community.
+- In December 2013 we held an international conference for the bioelectronic research community where researchers were able to build relationships and share early findings.
+Through this conference, the community identified the challenge of creating an implantable device that can read and write the body’s electrical language as the most catalytic to the progression of bioelectronic medicines.
+We have offered a $1 million (US) prize for the solution to this challenge.

 - We have also created Action Potential Venture Capital (APVC) Limited, a new $50 million strategic venture capital fund that invests in companies that pioneer bioelectronic medicines and technologies.
 The fund will focus investments in three areas: new start-up companies that aim to pursue the vision of bioelectronic medicines; existing companies with technologies that are interacting with the peripheral nervous system through first-generation devices that can stimulate or block electrical impulses; and companies advancing technology platforms that will underpin these treatment methods.